 AI, progress & app workflow

-A practical note on Why privacy-first tracking should support routine choice, not self-critique for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Routine choice: privacy first tracking for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer